 One of their duties is to implement and maintain progressive or preventative safety programs.

-The HR team also has to have good interpersonal skills, work independently on tasks, and possess strong leadership qualities.
+The HR team also has to have good interpersonal skills, work without depending on tasks, and possess strong leadership qualities.
 They are often the face of an organization with employees who may not know much about HR management processes.

-The health and wellness of employees is a mandatory part of HR policies - it allows them to keep the sanctity of the workplace through prevention measures such as creating healthier food options, providing workout facilities, having more environmentally friendly buildings (such as green roofs), etc. Allowing these improvements helps promote better mental health among the workforce.
+The health and wellness of employees is a mandatory part of HR policies - it allows them to keep the sanctity of the workplace through prevention measures such as creating healthier food options, providing workout facilities, and having more environment-friendly buildings (such as green roofs).
+Allowing these improvements helps promote better mental health among the workforce.

 HR business partner position in modern organizations makes it part of the decision-making process needed for strategic growth.